 6 Best Beaches in Myrtle Beach, SC

-The best beaches in Myrtle Beach boast great locations easily accessible from main routes, walking distance to shops and restaurants, and ideal conditions for swimming and other water activities.
+The best beaches in Myrtle Beach and the luxury neighborhoods they stand near boast great locations easily accessible from main routes, walking distance to shops and restaurants, and ideal conditions for swimming and other water activities.

 Sharing its name with its city, Myrtle Beach is a major hub for fun in the sun, from swimming to surfing, picnics, sunbathing, and easy access to attractions and places to eat.
 From the Second Avenue Pier to the 14th Avenue Pier, visitors to the beach can stroll along the Boardwalk that’s located just off Ocean Boulevard, which stretches for more than a mile.
 Along the way, residents and visitors can: